 For simple yeast infections, your doctor will usually prescribe the following treatment(s):

-- a one- to three-day regimen of an antifungal cream, ointment, tablet, or suppository.
-Common antifungal medications are Gynazle, Lotrimin, Monistat, and Terazol.
+- A one- to three-day regimen of an antifungal cream, ointment, tablet, or suppository.
+Common antifungal medications are butoconazole (Gynazole), miconazole (Lotrimin), Monistat, and terconazole (Terazol).
 These medications can be in prescription or over-the-counter form.

-- a single dose of oral medication such as Diflucan
+- A single dose of oral medication, such as fluconazole (Diflucan).

-Women with simple yeast infections should make sure to follow up with their doctor to make sure the medicine worked.
+Women with simple yeast infections should follow up with their doctor to make sure the medicine worked.
 A follow-up will also be necessary if your symptoms return within two months.

-Certain types of Candida will not respond to normal treatment and will require an aggressive course of treatment.
-If you meet one of the following criteria, your doctor will more than likely treat your yeast infection as if it were a severe or complicated case:
+Certain types of Candida will not respond to normal treatment and will require a more aggressive course of action.
+If you meet one of the following criteria, your doctor will more than likely treat your yeast infection as if it were a severe or complicated case.